ICanBoogie/bind-message-bus/README.md

 ## Configuration

 The `message-bus` config is used to configure the message bus.
-Currently only the `MessageBusConfig::HANDLERS` key is used to define the message handlers, it an array of key/value pairs where _key_ is a message class and _value_ its handler.
+Message handlers are defined with an array of key/pair values with key `MessageBusConfig::HANDLERS`, where _key_ is a message class and _value_ its handler (a callable).

 The following example demonstrates how to match messages with handler references.
-The [icanboogie/service][] package is used to define the references:
+The [icanboogie/service][] package provides the `ref()` method used to define the references:

 ```php
 <?php